Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 For oral use, strengths and preparations vary greatly, so always read the label carefully and follow directions for oral use.

-Due to aloe vera’s laxative effects, it is best to start with a small amount as when taken orally as it can cause diarrhoea and stomach cramps in some people.
+Due to aloe vera’s laxative effects, it is best to start with a small amount when taken orally, as it can cause diarrhoea and stomach cramps in some people.

-Although for most people aloe vera soothes skin, some people can experience itching, burning, and skin irritation.28
+Although aloe vera soothes skin for most people, some can experience itching, burning, and skin irritation.28

 When taken orally, excessive aloe vera intake for a prolonged period has been linked to toxic hepatitis in rare cases.29